defndaines/az-wish/README.md

 # az-wish

-A Clojure library designed to grab an amazon.com wishlists.
+A Clojure library designed to grab amazon.com wishlists.

 ## Usage

-FIXME
+Currently a work in progress.
+You can run the code in a REPL to grab the sequence.

+    (def my-wishlist (az-wish/wishlist "2B071NDZWAZPX"))

+It will iterate through all pages of the wishlist to grab all items, with titles and links.

 ## License